Nabizzle/Geodesic-Path-Finder/README.md

 - [potpourri3d version: 0.0.8](https://pypi.org/project/potpourri3d/0.0.8) ![dependency check for potpourri3d](https://img.shields.io/librariesio/release/PyPi/potpourri3d/0.0.8)
 - [pynput version: 1.7.6](https://pypi.org/project/pynput/1.7.6) ![dependency check for pynput](https://img.shields.io/librariesio/release/PyPi/pynput/1.7.6)
 - [scipy version: 1.10.1](https://pypi.org/project/scipy/1.10.1) ![dependency check for scipy](https://img.shields.io/librariesio/release/PyPi/scipy/1.10.1)

+> **Note**
+>
+> If you only want to use the streamlined code and not use the app, you do not need to install the customtkiner, jupyterlab, polyscope, pynput, or scipy dependencies.

 # Author
 Code and documentation written by [Nabeel Chowdhury](https://www.nabeelchowdhury.com/)